Geely Automobile (OTCMKTS:GELYY) Stock Rating Upgraded by Macquarie

-Macquarie upgraded shares of Geely Automobile (OTCMKTS:GELYY – Free Report) to a strong-buy rating in a report issued on Friday, Zacks.com reports.
+Geely Automobile (OTCMKTS:GELYY – Get Free Report) was upgraded by investment analysts at Macquarie to a “strong-buy” rating in a note issued to investors on Friday, Zacks.com reports.

 - Five stocks we like better than Geely Automobile